nkleck/CyberStakes2020/Web_Security/200_Cookie_Monster/README.md

 * python script score.py

 Before we get started, go to the challenge page http://challenge.acictf.com:45101 and familiarize yourself with the site.
-Right-Click > Inspect and then add a bunch of ingredients, click `Bake` and watch the changes that occur on the website.
+Right-Click > Inspect and then add a bunch of ingredients, click `Bake!` and watch the changes that occur on the website.
 Lets document the process of baking and submitting a "Cookie" recipe for approval.

 * Loading the website takes you to the `/cookie` endpoint in the URL.
 * Here, you give your recipe a name and add "ingredients" like flower, sugar, etc to the form.